PetarMilikic/function-set-interpreter/README.md

   When declaring a function we can use constans(real numbers), symbol x, sin symbol, cos symbol, and symbols like +,-,*,(,).

-  We can change the value of the declared variable with command like: variableName= newValue;
+  We can change the value of the declared variable with command like: setName= newValue;  or function functionName= newWalue;

   Each command is need to be terminated with symbol ;.

+  **Guide:**

+  After downloading files you need to type makefile in terminal and execute ./interpreter.

+  Also, you can execute with: ./interpreter<test1/2/3.